34lumo/34lumo/README.md

 ## About

+20 y/o.
+Double degree in Business + Computer Science at UCM.
+Currently working as a Jr. Software Engineer at Amazon and building FixedGap, a healthtech startup focused on post-stroke recovery monitoring.

-20y/o.
-Double degree in Business + CS at UCM.
-I care about building real things — software that ships, products that reach people, problems worth solving.
+I care about building real products: software that ships, reaches users, and solves problems that matter.

 ---

 ## Amazon

-Joining as Jr. Software Engineer in 2026.
-Strong engineering culture, high ownership, hard problems.
-Looking forward to it.
+Jr. Software Engineer at Amazon.

+Working in a high-ownership engineering environment, focused on scalable systems, product execution, and solving complex technical problems with real user impact.

 ---

-## Steady — Personal Project

-Post-stroke rehabilitation monitoring via computer vision — hand tracking and eye tracking.
-Won 1st place at Harvard HSIL Hackathon 2026 in Madrid (6-person team, 38 teams competing).
-We originally built a sensor glove with IMU, EMG and flex sensors; we've since moved fully to CV — no hardware, just a camera.

-Now one of 50 teams globally in the Harvard HSIL Venture Building Program.
-Demo Day in Boston, June 19.

-The problem is personal.
-I've had family members go through stroke rehab.
-Objective, continuous measurement of neuromotor recovery basically doesn't exist in clinical settings.
-That's what we're building toward.
+## FixedGap

+FixedGap is a healthtech startup building webcam-based recovery monitoring for post-stroke care.

+Patients complete short rehab sessions from home using a regular webcam.
+The system tracks movement through computer vision and turns it into clinician-facing insights, helping neurorehabilitation teams understand what happens between visits.

+The product is focused on monitoring support, not diagnosis.

+FixedGap started through the Harvard Health Systems Innovation Lab ecosystem.
+After winning the Madrid Hub, the team advanced through the global selection process and became one of the final teams invited to Boston Demo Day.

+Current focus: hospital-led validation in Spain, clinical feedback, product readiness, and pre-seed fundraising.

 ---